Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What was it like being a student at the College?

-I thoroughly enjoyed being a student at Kendal College.
+I studied Level 3 Extended Diploma in Music.
+Ithoroughly enjoyed being a student at Kendal College.
 To me, it was always more than just being a student, both the students and tutors were like a family.
 You could always count on getting help in whatever area help was required, and you were never made to feel like any question was a stupid question.
 Being a student at Kendal College was so much more than I ever expected.
 Even when things happened which may have been tricky or outsiders looked down on Kendal College for, the thing that mattered most is how we got over it and continued to run as a strong, learning unit.

-I am currently attending The Liverpool Institute for Performing Arts (LIPA) studying a degree in Music, Theatre & Entertainment Management.
+I attended The Liverpool Institute for Performing Arts (LIPA) gaining a first class honours degree in Music, Theatre & Entertainment Management.
+I have been a freelance Events Manager since 2021.

 How did the College prepare you for what you’re doing now?